MLXIO

 “The new logo has the same colors that will be present in the animation and surrounding text input fields for Siri in iOS 27.”

 That is a revealing design choice.
 Apple appears to be tying the event identity, Siri animation, and input interface into one visual system.
-The message is obvious: this is the Siri Apple wants people to associate with the next iPhone software cycle.
+The message is obvious: this is the Siri Apple wants people to associate with Apple’s quiet pivot to iOS 27.

 The reported dark-only interface is even more interesting.
 Gurman says the new Siri interface currently uses dark colors “without a light-mode option,” and that the Search or Ask bar at the top of iOS 27 will have a dark background with a cursor blinking in the same colors as the WWDC art.